brene/docs/source/docs/data-model/index.md

 All nodes in graph.cool are automatically assigned an `id` field of type ID.
 You use this value when querying specific nodes or adding nodes to connections.

+## Constraints

+### Unique

+Sometimes you want to make sure that two items can not have the same value.
+A typical example is the email field on the user model.

+If you add the unique constraint to a field on a model that has existing data it will fail if there are multiple items with the same value.

+> Please note that String fields can only hold 255 characters when they have a unique constraint.

+### Required

+If a field is required create mutations will fail if no data is specified for the field.

+If you add the required constraint to a field on a model that has existing data it will fail if any of the items doesn't have data for the field.

 ## Permissions

 > For a high level overview of the graph.cool security system see [Security](/docs/security/)